jneidel/jneidel.com/content/newsletter/8/index.md

 I found the principle of '_There are no stupid ideas._' useful to generate ideas.
 It lets the ideas flow out, without questioning each one too much.
-Beyond the stupid ideas (there were plenty of those), lie better ones.
+Beyond the stupid ideas (there were plenty of those), lay better ones.

 For some lists it felt like _going to failure_ lifting at the gym.
 I had to exert myself to get to that 10th idea.